- Top >

 FAQs (PC Room)

-What do I need in order to use KIC computers?
+- What do I need in order to use KIC computers?

 See Apply for an ITC Account

-Where can I use KIC computers?
+Where can I use computers at Mita Campus?

-See PC Room Map
+Refer to PC Room Map

-When can I use KIC computers?
+When can I use computers at Mita Campus?

-Classrooms on the 2nd floor (321, 322) and 3rd floor (333, 335, 336) of the Graduate School Building are not available while they are being used for classes.
+Classrooms on 2F (321, 322) and 3F (333, 335, 336) of the Graduate School Building are not available during classes.

 Class periods marked in red mean that the room is unavailable for use due to classes, etc., while class periods marked “自習可 (available for self-study)” mean that the room is available for use.